Philippine Eagle Foundation, Davao

 - It is found nowhere else except in the Philippines, where it is the country’s national bird.
 Losing the species to extinction would also mean losing a nation’s precious biological heritage.

 - It represents a rare product of evolutionary creation.
 Based on recent genetic studies, it has no close relatives left among the living species of eagles in the world.
 Losing them would mean an irreversible loss of a unique species.

 - The Philippine Eagle is the top predator of the Philippine tropical rainforest.
 It plays an important role in keeping the ecosystem in balance and provides an umbrella of protection to all other life forms in its territory.

-- The Philippine Eagle is embedded in the oral histories and other cultural artefacts of several indigenous groups in the country.
+- The Philippine Eagle is embedded in the oral histories and other cultural artifacts of several indigenous groups in the country.
 This indicates that it performs a role in the human production of unique cultures.

-Entrance to the center is only 150 pesos for adults, less for children.
+The entrance to the center is only 150 pesos for adults, less for children.
 That is about USD 3.

 We took a Grap (merged with uber last year) to the center from downtown to the center for about 700 pesos, $14.
-Our return trip, we took a trike to the transportation center nearby for less than a dollar and from the transportation center took a L300 (a commuter style van) back downtown for about $1 each.
+On our return trip, we took a trike to the transportation center nearby for less than a dollar and from the transportation center took a L300 (a commuter style van) back downtown for about $1 each.